amrancz/notes/content/Zettelkasten.md

 - Keeping the system simple.
 	- Only having a few types of notes (fleeting, literature, permanent + perhaps project-related) and adhering to these fundamental principles.

+ZK is also great for learning, because [[Actively working with information enables learning]].
+The creation of notes (translating into own words) and making connections between them lead to better long-term learning.

 ---